2013 New Brunswick python attack: Controversy

 Several experts expressed skepticism about the incident and said that such behaviour by this type of snake would be extremely unusual, although there have been some previous reports of deadly attacks on humans.
 According to the reports, the snake did not consume the bodies after strangling the brothers.
 This – together with the fact that more than one child was killed in a single incident and that the other occupants of the apartment were reportedly not awakened by the disturbance – prompted questions about the circumstances regarding the alleged attack.
 Lee Parker, facilities manager at Reptilia, Canada's largest indoor reptile zoo, stated that these snakes do not "go on killing sprees.
 It doesn't make sense to me."
 Though these objections were made, the possibility that the incident may be a homicide rather than an animal attack was ruled out by the RCMP.

-Court records revealed that the pet shop owner was found pacing outside of the store with blood on his hands and wearing shorts by police who first arrived on the scene.
-The store owner told arriving police that the snake was still unaccounted for, leaving one to speculate whether the blood belonged to the boys or was his own (due to being bitten by the "enraged" snake or cut by debris from the collapsed ceiling).
+Court records revealed that police who first arrived on the scene found the pet shop owner pacing outside of the store with blood on his hands and wearing shorts.
+The store owner told arriving police that the snake was still unaccounted for.

-Kentucky Reptile Zoo director Jim Harrison stated that it was theoretically possible for the large python to have constricted around both boys at the same time, a theory supported by University of Texas professor, Neil Ford.
-Harrison also mentioned that since the boys handled a variety of farm animals (horses, llamas, goats, cats and dogs) earlier that day, they may have smelled like food to the snake.
+Kentucky Reptile Zoo director Jim Harrison stated that it was theoretically possible for the large python to have constricted around both boys at the same time, a theory supported by Neil Ford, a professor at the University of Texas.
+Harrison also said that since the boys handled a variety of farm animals (horses, llamas, goats, cats and dogs) earlier that day, they may have smelled like food to the snake.

-Although the pet shop was registered as a reptile zoo, police said that the province does not allow pythons and that the owner probably did not have the proper permits and authorization to keep the python under his care.
+Although the pet shop was registered as a reptile zoo, police said that the province does not allow pythons over 3 metres and the African rock python is a prohibited species and that the owner probably did not have the proper permits and authorization to keep the python under his care.